reimagined/resolve/README.md

 </details>
 <p></p>

-Your application is running at http://localhost:3000/.
+Your application will be running at http://localhost:3000/.

 ### Creating a new app with a code example

-You can create a new application with an example code using `create-resolve-app` with the `-e` flag followed by an example name.
+You can create a new application with a code example using `create-resolve-app` with the `-e` flag followed by the example's name.
 Use the `create-resolve-app -h` command to list the available [examples](./examples/).

-For instance, to run a [shopping-list](./examples/shopping-list) example, run:
+For instance, to run the [shopping-list](./examples/shopping-list) example, run:

 ```sh
 npx create-resolve-app resolve-example -e shopping-list